vmware-ibm-jil/stocktrader-jil/README.md

 ### Application

 The IBM StockTrader Application can be deployed to OpenShift Container Platform (OCP) using Helm charts.
 All the microservices that make up the application have been packaged into a Helm chart.
-They could be deployed individually using their Helm chart or they all can be deployed at once using the main umbrella IBM StockTrader Application Helm chart which is stored in this repository under the **chart/stocktrader-app** folder.
-This Helm chart, along with each IBM StockTrader Application microservice's Helm chart, is latter packaged and stored in the IBM StockTrader Helm chart repository at https://github.com/ibm-cloud-architecture/stocktrader-helm-repo/
+They could be deployed individually using their Helm chart or they all can be deployed at once using the main umbrella IBM StockTrader Application Helm chart.

 As we have done for the middleware pieces installed on the previous section, the IBM StockTrader Application installation will be done by passing the desired values/configuration for some its components through a values file called [st_app_values_v2.yaml](installation/st_app_values_v2.yaml).
 This way, the IBM StockTrader Application Helm chart is the template/structure/recipe of what components and Kubernetes resources the IBM StockTrader Application is made up of while the [st_app_values_v2.yaml](installation/st_app_values_v2.yaml) file specifies the configuration these need to take based on your credentials, environments, needs, etc.

-As a result, we need to look at the [st_app_values_v2.yaml](installation/st_app_values_v2.yaml) file to make sure the middleware configuration matches how we have deployed such middleware in the previous section and **provide the appropriate configuration and credentials for the services the IBM StockTrader Application integrates with**.

-Now we look at each of the above points in the [st_app_values_v2.yaml](installation/st_app_values_v2.yaml) file to see what we need to provide.

 **IMPORTANT:** The **values for the variables belonging to secrets** in the [st_app_values_v2.yaml](installation/st_app_values_v2.yaml) file **must be base64 encoded**.
 As a result, whatever the value you want to set the following **secret variables** with, they first need to be encoded using this command: